RefWorks is located on the internet at https://refworks.proquest.com/.

 - User role – This field is used by your institution for reporting.

-- Whether you receive emails about product updates from the RefWorks team
+- Whether you receive product update emails from the RefWorks team

 - Whether your exports are downloaded in legacy or new RefWorks format

-- Custom fields – You can make these fields available to configure in all of your references.
-These fields are available to use when manually adding or editing a reference; see Manually Adding References and Editing References.
-You can add and delete custom fields here, and you can add them also when manually adding or editing a reference.
+- Custom fields – These fields are configurable for all of your references and are available when manually adding or editing a reference; see Manually Adding References and Editing References.
+You can add and delete custom fields here, and you can also add them when manually adding or editing a reference.
 You can also search for references using these custom fields; see Viewing Your References.

 Custom FieldsYou cannot delete a custom field that is currently in use in any reference.
 Hover your mouse over the field and select the link that appears to view all references that are currently using the field.